JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    ![theme directory location](theme-directory.png){width=299}

-4. In each theme file, `Color.kt` and `Theme.kt`, make sure that the package line refers to your package:
+4. In each file inside the `theme` package, change the `package` line to refer to the package you created:

     ```kotlin
     package com.jetbrains.spacetutorial.theme